Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

-Hence, using Kőnig's theorem\footnote{Kőnig's theorem states that, in any bipartite graph, the number of edges in a maximum matching is equal to the number of vertices in a minimum vertex cover.}, we can compute a solution for the VC-LP in~$O(\sqrt{n}m)$ time with the algorithm of \citet{HK73}.
+Hence, using Kőnig's theorem\footnote{Kőnig's theorem states that, in any bipartite graph, the number of edges in a maximum matching is equal to the number of vertices in a minimum vertex cover.
+Moreover, such a minimum vertex cover can be constructed in linear time given a maximum matching.}, we can compute a solution for the VC-LP in~$O(\sqrt{n}m)$ time with the algorithm of \citet{HK73}.

-Of course, to have \cref{rule:LP} as strong as possible, we like to have a solution for the VC-LP with the maximum number of variables set to~$0$ and~$1$.
+Of course, to have \cref{rule:LP} as strong as possible, we would like to have a solution for the VC-LP with the maximum number of variables set to~$0$ and~$1$.
 Note that the above solution for the VC-LP does not necessarily fulfill this condition.
-However, \citet{IOY14} provided an algorithm that, given any solution for the VC-LP, computes the \emph{unique} solution for the VC-LP that minimizes the number of variables set to~$\nicefrac{1}{2}$ in \emph{linear time}.
-By \emph{exhaustively applying \cref{rule:LP}}, we mean that we apply \cref{rule:LP} until the solution setting all variables to~$\nicefrac{1}{2}$ is the unique solution for the VC-LP.
+However, \citet{IOY14} provided an algorithm that, given any solution for the VC-LP, computes an optimal solution for the VC-LP that minimizes, over all half-integral optimal solutions, the number of variables set to~$\nicefrac{1}{2}$ in \emph{linear time}.
 Hence, using the algorithm of \citet{IOY14}, we can exhaustively apply \cref{rule:LP} in~$O(\sqrt{n} m)$ time.
+By \emph{exhaustively applying \cref{rule:LP}}, we mean that we apply \cref{rule:LP} until the solution setting all variables to~$\nicefrac{1}{2}$ is the unique optimal solution for the VC-LP.

-It remains to show that applying \cref{rule:LP} exhaustively results in the same instance as applying \cref{rule:crown} exhaustively.
+It remains to show that exhaustively applying \cref{rule:LP} results in the same instance as exhaustively applying \cref{rule:crown}.
 This extends the work of \citet{AFLS07} who showed that applying \cref{rule:LP} exhaustively removes all crowns.
-Note that the arguments used in our proof are present in work of \citet{IOY14}. \begin{lemma} Let~$G$ be a graph, let~$G_{\text{LP}}$ be the graph obtained from exhaustively applying \cref{rule:LP} on~$G$, and let~$G_{\text{crown}}$ the graph obtained from exhaustively applying \cref{rule:crown}.
-Then~$G_{\text{LP}} = G_{\text{crown}}$. \end{lemma}

-\begin{proof} It follows from \citet[Theorem 11]{AFLS07} that if \cref{rule:LP} is applied exhaustively, then the resulting graph~$G_{\text{LP}}$ contains no crown: Assume towards a contradiction that there is a crown~$(H,I)$ in~$G_{\text{crown}}$.
-Then we can set in a solution for the VC-LP the variables as follows:

-Since the definition of a crown implies that~$|I| \ge |H|$, this solution is not more expensive than the all-$\nicefrac{1}{2}$ solution.
-Moreover, since~$N(I) = H$, it follows that this solution satisfies all constraints.
-Thus, we get a contradiction to the assumption that \cref{rule:LP} is exhaustively applied.